 With no scheduled date but expected to be inaugurated this year is Casa Ásia, a museum located next to São Roque Church, which will present a collection of art from between the 4th century B.C. to the 20th century, created in the different Asian countries, especially those linked to the Portuguese maritime trade.

 Another new museum is the B-MAD, which inaugurated in April of last year and presents one of the world’s most significant Art Nouveau and Art Deco collections.

-A major new hotel in town is The Ivens, which occupies a 19th-century building that was once a department store and later a radio station, and the Palácio Ludovice Wine Experience Hotel, which faces one of the city's most beautiful viewpoints.
+Major new hotels in town are The Ivens, which occupies a 19th-century building that was once a department store and later a radio station, and the Palácio Ludovice Wine Experience Hotel, which faces one of the city's most beautiful viewpoints.